Florida Balm

 What Type of Fishing Would You Like to Do?

-*Just remember, you need a license for most types of fishing activities (we’ve got the links and info you need below, Florida makes it easy to comply).
+Before diving into Florida fishing seasons and types of fish to catch, how do you want to fish?
+Just remember, you need a license for most types of fishing activities (we’ve got the links and info you need below, Florida makes it easy to comply).

 Offshore Fishing